ivineetm007/Fall-detection/README.md

 ### Dataset
 #### TSF (Thermal Simulated Fall)
-It contains 44 thermal videos with a spatial resolution of 640x480.
-It contains 9 videos with normal ADL and 35 videos containing falls and other normal activities.
+It contains 9 videos with normal ADL and 35 videos containing falls and other normal activities with a spatial resolution of 640x480.

-Please contact Dr. Shehroz Khan at shehroz.khan@uhn.ca for access to preprocessed data.
+Please contact Dr. Shehroz S. Khan at [shehroz.khan@uhn.ca](shehroz.khan@uhn.ca) for access to the dataset.
 Please specify your affiliation and why you need this data in your email.
-Download the follow the instructions in the [Readme](mrfd/Readme.md#configuration) file inside the [mrfd](mrfd) folder.
+Download and follow the instructions in the [Readme](mrfd/Readme.md#configuration) file inside the [mrfd](mrfd) folder to perform experiments.

 ### Installation
 #### Conda